 Tachycardia refers to a fast resting heart rate, usually over 100 beats per minute.
-Tachycardia can be dangerous, depending on its underlying cause and on how hard the heart has to work.
+Depending on its underlying cause and how hard the heart has to work, it can be dangerous.

-Some people with tachycardia may have no symptoms or complications.
-However, tachycardia significantly increases the risk of stroke, sudden cardiac arrest, and death.
+Some people with tachycardia have no symptoms, and complications never develop.
+However, it can increase the risk of stroke, heart failure, sudden cardiac arrest, and death.

-When the heart beats too rapidly, it pumps less efficiently and blood flow to the rest of the body, including the heart itself, is reduced.
+When the heart beats too rapidly, it pumps less efficiently.
+Blood flow to the rest of the body, including the heart, reduces.

-Because the heart is beating quicker, the muscles of the heart, or myocardium, need more oxygen.
-If this persists, oxygen-starved myocardial cells can die, leading to a heart attack.
+Also, when the heart beats faster, the heart muscles need more oxygen.
+In time, oxygen-starved cells can die, leading to heart attack.

 Atria, ventricles, and the electrical circuitry of the heart

-The heart has a natural pacemaker called the sinus node.
-It is located in the right atrium.
-The sinus node produces electrical impulses.
+The heart has a natural pacemaker, called the sinoatrial node, in the right atrium.
+This produces electrical impulses.
 Each one triggers an individual heartbeat.

-The electrical impulses leave the sinus node and go across the atria, making the atria muscles contract.
-This atria muscle contraction pushes blood into the ventricles.
+As the electrical impulses leave the sinoatrial node, they cross the atria, making the atrial muscles contract.
+This contraction pushes blood into the ventricles.

-The electrical impulses continue to the atrioventricular (AV) node, a cluster of cells.
-The AV node slows down the electrical signals, and then sends them on to the ventricles.
+The electrical impulses continue to the atrioventricular (AV) node, which is a cluster of cells.
+The AV node slows down the electrical signals, then sends them on to the ventricles.

-By delaying the electrical signals, the AV node is able to give the ventricles time to fill with blood first.
-When the ventricle muscles receive the electrical signals, they contract, pumping blood either to the lungs or the rest of the body.
+In doing so, it allows time for the ventricles to fill with blood.
+When the ventricular muscles receive the electrical signals, they contract, pumping blood either to the lungs or to the rest of the body.

-When there is a problem with the electrical signals resulting in a faster-than-normal heartbeat, an individual has tachycardia.
+A problem with the electrical signals can result in a faster-than-normal heartbeat.
+This is tachycardia.

-Tachycardia is generally caused by a disruption in the normal electrical impulses that control our heart’s pumping action – the rate at which our heart pumps.
-The following situations, conditions, and illnesses are possible causes:
+Tachycardia usually stems from a disruption in the normal electrical impulses that control the heart’s pumping action, or the rate at which the heart pumps.

 - a reaction to certain medications